Puerto Ricans in the Vietnam War: Missing in Action

 PFC.
 Jose Ramon Sanchez born in Brooklyn, NY was assigned to Company D, 1st Battalion, 4th Marines, 3rd Marine Division.
-On June 6, 1968, he was among a group of fellow Marines who comprised a patrol operating in the rugged jungle covered mountains southwest of Khe Sanh, Quảng Trị Province, South Vietnam.
-Their mission was to block NVA troops and supplies from infiltrating toward Khe Sanh.
-The Marines engaged a communist force of unknown size in heavy combat.
-As the fierce firefight raged around them, the Marines, who were out numbered and rapidly running low on ammunition, requested an emergency extraction.
-A CH46A Sea Knight helicopter was sent for Sanchez and the rest of the patrol who were on Hill 672.
-As the helicopter gained altitude, it was immediately struck by intense and accurate enemy ground fire causing it to enter into a nose-low attitude and crash onto an east–west mountain ridgeline, roll down to the bottom of the hill and burst into flames.
-Within an hour and a half, a search and recovery (SAR) team was inserted into the crash site.
-The team members pulled the charred bodies of the aircrew and passengers from what was left of the burned out helicopter and placed them in body bags.
-Of the 12 of the 23 Marines aboard who were killed, 4 were reported as MIA/KIA, besides Sanchez the other three were L/Cpl.
-LaPlant, L/Cpl.
-Palacios and L/Cpl.
-Harper.
+On June 6, 1968, his unit was participating in Operation Robin in the rugged jungle covered mountains southwest of Khe Sanh, Quảng Trị Province.
+After Landing Zone Loon had been attacked by a PAVN force earlier that day Company D was being extracted by a CH-46A Sea Knight helicopter.
+As the helicopter gained altitude, it was hit by ground fire causing it to crash onto an east–west mountain ridgeline, roll down to the bottom of the hill and burst into flames.
+Within an hour and a half, a search and recovery team was inserted into the crash site.
+Of the 13 of the 23 Marines aboard who were killed, four were reported as MIA/KIA, besides Sanchez the other three were L/Cpls LaPlant, Palacios and Harper.
 Various attempts to recover the bodies of the four were made to no avail.

 In 2006, a team began excavating the site and recovered human remains and non-biological material evidence including La Plant's identification tag.
 While at the site, a Vietnamese citizen turned over to the team human remains that he claimed to have found amid the wreckage.
 In 2007, another team completed the excavation and recovered additional human remains, life support material and aircraft wreckage.
 On November 5, 2008, The Department of Defense POW/Missing Personnel Office (DPMO) announced that the remains of four U.S. servicemen, including Sanchez, were identified.
 The remains of the four men share a single casket along with a box engraved with their names which was buried with full military honors at Arlington National Cemetery.